What is Diagnostic Imaging?

 - A short-acting anesthetic or sedative may be needed to help relax your pet during the procedure and prevent potential complications.

-CT examinations must be performed under sedation or general anesthesia to get high quality images for interpretation.
+CT and MRI examinations must be performed under general anesthesia to get high quality images for interpretation.

 - However, the duration of anesthesia is generally short, and the patient is monitored using sophisticated equipment including electrocardiogram, blood pressure and respiratory monitoring devices.